vmware/alb-sdk/python/avi/sdk/samples/clone_vs.md

 A WAF Policy and its referenced PSM groups can be forced cloned using the -fc flag.
 This supports the scenarios where the cloned VS should have its own WAF Policy rather than sharing the same WAF policy (including the case where learning is enabled).

-In this case, if learning is enabled in the source WAF Policy, it will remain enabled in the cloned WAF Policy resulting in independent learning for the cloned VS.
+In this case, if learning is enabled in the source WAF Policy, it will remain enabled in the cloned WAF Policy resulting in indepdent learning for the cloned VS.

 The below example clones a VS and forces cloning of the WAF Policy and any PSM groups also.

-> clone_vs.py -c controller1.acme.com -fc vs-wafpolicy,positive-security-model vs example cloned-example -v auto
+> clone_vs.py -c controller1.acme.com -fc vs-wafpolicy,positive-security-model vs example cloned-example -v *

 ### Disabling learning in the cloned WAF Policy

 It may desirable to disable learning for the cloned WAF Policy and its referenced PSM groups, for example if the source Virtual Service was used for learning and the cloned Virtual Service will be an instance of the same application, but independent learning is not desired.
 This can be achieved with the option  `-flags disablelearning`:

-> clone_vs.py -c controller1.acme.com -fc vs-wafpolicy,positive-security-model -flags disablelearning vs example cloned-example -v auto
+> clone_vs.py -c controller1.acme.com -fc vs-wafpolicy,positive-security-model -flags disablelearning vs example cloned-example -v *

 This flag can also be used when cloning a WAF Policy individually: